Experience trust & calm support – for families seeking the hightest standard in newborn care

 I’ll never forget the first time I held my youngest brother.
-I was 17, and he had been born prematurely, so although I’d looked after babies before, I found the medical equipment he needed very frightening.
-I was keen to help my mother, and somehow, I had to put aside my fears to care for that tiny bundle.
+I was 17, and he had been born prematurely.
+Although I’d cared for babies before, the medical equipment he needed felt overwhelming.
+Still, I was eager to help my mother – and somehow, I had to put aside my fears to care for that tiny bundle.

 I loved playing with my siblings and cousins, having the opportunity to be imaginative and creative, and developing a genuine love and interest in children and their development, needs, and feelings.
 I remember sitting around the big garden table and playing school with my younger sister and her friend from next door.
 Even as a young child, I worked on my teaching skills, planning classes and creating worksheets for my two students.